peteroupc/peteroupc.github.io/colorgen.md

 - `ColorMapContinuous` extracts a **continuous color** (blended color) from a color map (`colormap`), and
 - `ColorMapDiscrete` extracts a **discrete color** (nearest color) from a color map (`colormap`),

-where `value` is a number 0 or greater and 1 or less.
+where `value` is a number 0 or greater and 1 or less (0 and 1 are the start and end of the color map, respectively).

         METHOD ColorMapContinuous(colormap, value)
             nm1 = size(colormap) - 1